Marketplace Fees

 6 min read

-• Compare full channel economics, not just one fee line.
+• Compare the full channel economics, not just one fee line.

-• Returns, ads, and fulfillment fees often matter more than the headline percentage.
+• Returns, ads, and fulfillment fees often matter more than the headline fee percentage.

-• Model one representative order before moving volume.
+• Model one realistic order before you move volume.

 Start with one representative order

-The fastest way to compare channels is to model the same realistic order across each platform.
-Keep the product cost, sale price, and shipping assumptions consistent, then change only the channel-specific fee structure.
+The fastest way to compare channels is to run the same realistic order across each platform.
+Keep the product cost, sale price, and shipping assumptions the same — then only change the channel-specific fee structure.

 That gives you a like-for-like view instead of comparing fee tables in the abstract.